tetherless-world/ontology-engineering/oe2020/pokemon-moveset-application/demo.md

 *Are the Pokémon species Hydreigon and Noivern compatible breeding partners?*

+The most complex method of learning a move is the "learning through inheritance" method.
+In order for a Pokémon to learn a Move through inheritance, specific parent Pokémon must be bred together--and in order for two Pokémon to breed, they must be compatible breeding partners (in the same egg group).
 To be as applicable as possible, we designed this query to return all compatible breeding partners of Hydreigon:

 - **Query:**
 ```sparql